VizCo1/VCustomControls/README.md

 - ```--fade-duration-ms```: Fade duration.
 - ```--tooltip-delay-ms```: Delay to start fading.
 - ```--offset```: Distance between the tooltip and the target.
+#### VTooltipManager
+This class handles the logic to allow the tooltips to be global.
+- ```public static bool TryGetTooltip(this IPanel panel, string tooltipClass, out VTooltip tooltip)```: Tries to get the tooltip with class "tooltipClass" in "panel".
+- ```public static bool TryRegisterTooltip(this IPanel panel, string tooltipClass, out VTooltip tooltip)```: Tries to register a tooltip with class "tooltipClass" in "panel".
+- ```public static bool TryUnregisterTooltip(this IPanel panel, string tooltipClass)```: Tries to unregister the tooltip with class "tooltipClass" in "panel".

 ## CustomEventPanel
 This custom component allows to easily send custom events that should be sent after an input.

 #### USS classes
 - ```VCustomEventPanelClass``` ("custom-event-panel"): Class added to the customEventPanel.
+#### VCustomEventManager
+- public static bool TryGetInputActionUI(this IPanel panel, out VInputActionUI inputAction): Tries to get the VInputActionUI in "panel".
+- public static bool TryRegisterInputActionUI(this IPanel panel, out VInputActionUI inputAction): Tries to register a VInputActionUI in "panel".
+- public static bool TryUnregisterInputActionUI(this IPanel panel): Tries to unregister the VInputActionUI in "panel".

+## Custom events
+These events are related to input, check out the "VInputActionUI" Input Action Asset.

+#### VAimEvent
+Event used to get the direction of the right joystick.

+#### VNavigationPostCancelEvent
+Event used to get the release of the Cancel button.

+#### VNavigationPostSubmitEvent
+Event used to get the release of the Submit button.

+## Custom manipulators
+#### VExtendedClickable
+Manipulator used to have access [PointerDownEvent](https://docs.unity3d.com/6000.1/Documentation/ScriptReference/UIElements.PointerDownEvent.html) while maintaining the :active pseudostate.
+#### VTooltipManipulator
+Manipulator used to associate a tooltip with a UI element.